rziga/numpy-is-all-you-need/readme.md

 ## TODO

-* I verified backprop using finite differences, but the code is currently too messy to be included :) So uuhh trust?
+* I verified backprop using finite differences, but the code is currently too messy to be included :) So... uuhh... trust?

-* Dropout is implemented, but the whole framework needs to be adapted for it, because it is currently impossible to test due to its randomness.
+* Dropout is implemented, but the whole framework needs to be adapted for it, because it is currently impossible to test it due to its randomness.

 * Model saving and loading.